ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-09-15-make-performance-testing-efficient.md

 - Tests should validate the environment against which they are launched.
 It maybe a script, that is launched from the load generator before the test starts or a few requests, executed in the setup thread group or separate job in the CI tool.
 There's no sense to start executing performance test if the environment is not configured correctly or simply doesn't respond.
 - Pay attention at the background processes, that may run on the load testing environment.
 Check cron jobs, antivirus activities.
 Though for some tests, these processes should be running over the test.
-- Run a simple test, that exercises a primitive usage of the system as a “smoke” test, before you launch a real test.
+- Run a simple test, that exercises a primitive usage of the system as a "smoke" test, before you launch a real test.
 It simply warms up the system.
 Validate this smoke test results before running real tests.
 For example, there's no sense to launch real test for a few thousand users, exercising various cases, if the simple 'NOP' call fails.
 - Monitor resource utilization of the load generator.
 Pay attention on the CPU and memory usage.
 If CPU usage of the load generator is over 90% or it starts using swap over the test, it may not be producing the required load, so the test result may be incorrect.
 Check load generator logs, if there are any issues in the test results.
 - Be sure, that no task is running on the load generator, while it is executing the test.
 - After each test run investigate the failed requests.